-A.02 National and Supranational Procurement A.02.1 Action The company has systems in place to ensure its operations develop procurement opportunities for suppliers at national and supranational levels.
-Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations identify opportunities for, and barriers to access to, procurement from suppliers at national and/or supranational levels? b.
-Has systems in place to ensure its operations develop strategies and plans to develop procurement opportunities for suppliers at national and/or supranational levels? c.
+A.02 National and Supranational Procurement

+The company has systems in place to ensure its operations develop procurement opportunities for suppliers at national and supranational levels.

+- Has systems in place to ensure its operations identify opportunities for, and barriers to access to, procurement from suppliers at national and/or supranational levels? - b.
+Has systems in place to ensure its operations develop strategies and plans to develop procurement opportunities for suppliers at national and/or supranational levels? - c.
 Systematically tracks the implementation of these strategies and plans?

-Examples of relevant Kinds of Evidence Relevant assessment toolbox, toolkits or guidelines Relevant operating procedures Relevant checklist, guidelines, management standards Relevant detailed description of approach / process Number of operations where strategies and plans have been developed and statuses of these development processes Other relevant evidence A.02.2 Effectiveness The company tracks, reviews and acts to improve its performance on national and supranational procurement.
-Can your company demonstrate that it systematically: a.
-Tracks and discloses data, against targets and across successive time periods, on its national and supranational procurement, showing clearly-defined categories, proportions and amounts spent? b.
-Audits and/or reviews the effectiveness of its measures taken to develop procurement opportunities for suppliers at national and/or supranational levels? c.
+- Relevant assessment toolbox, toolkits or guidelines - Relevant operating procedures - Relevant checklist, guidelines, management standards - Relevant detailed description of approach / process - Number of operations where strategies and plans have been developed and statuses of these development processes - Other relevant evidence

+The company tracks, reviews and acts to improve its performance on national and supranational procurement.

+- a.
+Tracks and discloses data, against targets and across successive time periods, on its national and supranational procurement, showing clearlydefined categories, proportions and amounts spent? - b.
+Audits and/or reviews the effectiveness of its measures taken to develop procurement opportunities for suppliers at national and/or supranational levels? - c.
 Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures taken to develop procurement opportunities for suppliers at national and/or supranational levels?

-Examples of relevant Kinds of Evidence Data on amounts spent at national and supranational level compared to total procurement, across successive time periods and against targets, throughout company's operations External or internal audits / reviews / evaluations / inspections Information on spot / regular checks Worker surveys Mechanism for monitoring and evaluation of suppliers Outcomes / minutes of review meeting with relevant working group / committee Revised company-wide strategy / management structure / etc. Time-bound action plans developed in response Evidence of actions or initiatives taken in response Other relevant evidence
+- Data on amounts spent at national and supranational level compared to total procurement, across successive time periods and against targets, throughout company's operations - External or internal audits / reviews / evaluations / inspections - Information on spot / regular checks - Worker surveys - Mechanism for monitoring and evaluation of suppliers - Outcomes / minutes of review meeting with relevant working group / committee - Revised company-wide strategy / management structure / etc. - Time-bound action plans developed in response

+Tidenes of extinge or initiation actions.

+- Evidence of actions or initiatives taken in response

+- Other relevant evidence